phenopackets/phenopacket-schema/docs/pedigree.rst

      - list of family members in this pedigree

 The pedigree is simply a list of Person objects.
+THese objects are meant to reflect the elements of a PED file.

 .. _rstperson: